law108000/nestjs-blueprint-crud/examples/apps/basic-crud/README.md

   npm run test:e2e -- --testPathPattern=examples/apps/basic-crud/test
   ```

-  This suite is safe to extend with additional flows without impacting other showcases.
+  This suite is safe to extend with additional flows without impacting other showcases, and it spins the Dockerized MySQL instance up/down automatically.

   The existing specs verify Waterline-style queries, `add/remove/replace` association flows, and the raw-array payloads required for Sails blueprint parity.